Stevenfavour/Linuxfundametal0/README25.md

 Stage 1 connects jenkins to the github repository where the source code is.

-Stage 2 Build the dockerfile that resides inside the repository.
+Stage 2: Build the Dockerfile that resides inside the repository.

-Stage 3 Runs the built docker image.
+Stage 3: Runs the built Docker image.
 This provisions the container listening on a specific port.

 ![](./Img25/2.png)

 ### Overview

-This Snippet Generator will help you learn the Pipeline Script code which can be used to define various steps.
+This Snippet Generator will help you learn the Pipeline Script code, which can be used to define various steps.
 Pick a step you are interested in frc list, configure it, click Generate Pipeline Script, and you will see a Pipeline Script statement that would call the step with that configuration.
 You n and paste the whole statement into your script, or pick up just the options you care about.
 (Most parameters are optional and can be omitted in y script, leaving them at default values.)

 ![](./Img25/3.png)

-Specify the branch name and generate script.
+Specify the branch name and generate the  script.

 ![](./Img25/4.png)

-We can the copy the generated script to the pipeline to connect jenkins to github.
+We can copy the generated script to the pipeline to connect Jenkins to GitHub.

-Since we have installed docker using User Data when lauching the instance in the previous project, we would skip this step.
+Since we have installed docker using User Data when launching the instance in the previous project, we would skip this step.

 Having written the pipeline script, we save and click build.